 Additional FAQs: Comprehensive Insights on Lawsuit Cash Advances

-A lawsuit cash advance, also known as pre-settlement funding, is a financial arrangement where plaintiffs receive a portion of their expected settlement before their case concludes.
+Lawsuit cash advances, also known as pre-settlement funding, is a financial arrangement where plaintiffs receive a portion of their expected settlement before their case concludes.
 Unlike traditional loans, this advance is non-recourse, meaning repayment is only required if you win or settle your case.

 Unlike traditional loans, lawsuit cash advances do not require credit checks or employment verification.
 Repayment is contingent upon the success of your case; if you lose, you owe nothing.
 This non-recourse nature distinguishes it from conventional loans, which require repayment regardless of the outcome.